Akralan/NutrIA/README.md

 ## 📝 License

-Ce projet est sous licence Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0).
-Cette licence permet la modification et la distribution du code, mais interdit toute utilisation commerciale.
-Voir le fichier `LICENSE` pour plus de détails.
+This project is licensed under Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0).
+This license allows modification and distribution of the code but prohibits any commercial use.
+See the `LICENSE` file for more details.

-## 🙏 Remerciements
+## 🙏 Acknowledgments

-- OpenAI pour leur API d'assistant
+- OpenAI for their assistant API
-- La communauté open source pour les nombreuses bibliothèques utilisées
+- The open source community for the many libraries used
-- Tous les contributeurs du projet
+- All project contributors

 ---

-Développé avec ❤️ par Akralan
+Developed with ❤️ by Akralan